Schedule of Events

 Leg 1: Start with the marathoners and half marathoners at South Lakes High School at 7:30 a.m.

-Leg 3 (exchange #2) starts on at Old Westbury Park on Ridge Heights Road about 1/3 mile from the race start.
+Leg 3 (exchange #2) starts on at the intersection of Ridge Heights Road and Soapstone, about 1/2 mile from the race start.
 Be there by 8:50 a.m.; earlier if you need to warm up or if you have two fast runners in Legs 1 and 2.
-To get there, walk (or jog) north on Seahawks Drive, then right on Ridge Heights Road.
+To get there, walk (or jog) north on Seahawks Drive, then left on Ridge Heights Road about 1/2 mile.
 Please do not drive to this location, as you will be crossing runners’ paths.

 Leg 4 (exchange #3) starts at Hunters Woods Pool.
 Be there in time to meet your Leg 3 runner.
 For distance and directions, see Leg 2 above.